-Cooperative Legal Service Delivery project (CLSD) ensures that key legal agencies and community groups work together to assist economically and socially disadvantaged groups such as people with a disability.
+DANSW is the regional coordination agency for the Cooperative Legal Service Delivery project (CLSD) that ensures that key legal agencies and community groups work together to assist economically and socially disadvantaged groups such as people with a disability.

-Hunter CLSD ran information sessions for applicants and defendants of an Apprehended Personal Violence Order (APVO) at Newcastle Local Court.
-The information sessions gave an overview of the court procedure in APVO matters and about mediation to resolve the dispute.
+Hunter CLSD has also run information sessions for applicants and defendants of Apprehended Personal Violence Order (APVO) at Newcastle Local Court.
+These information sessions give an overview of the court procedure in APVO matters and about mediation to resolve the dispute.

 National Disability Insurance Scheme (NDIS)

 Our service believes the NDIS has great potential to improve the access of people with a disability to services and resources.
-DA staff have supported this campaign for the introduction of the NDIS.
-As the Hunter is a launch site for the NDIS DA advocates have provided significant media comment to TV and major newspapers to explain the significance and need for the NDIS.
-We are also consistently reviewing the operation of the NDIS based on our coalface experience and providing independent feedback to the agency.
-Our main spokesperson on this issue was advocate Bronwyne Chapman who has a disability.
+Since the roll out of the scheme in the Hunter the DANSW advocates have provided significant media comment to TV and major newspapers to explain the significance and need for the NDIS as well as consistently reviewing the operation of the NDIS based on our coalface experience and providing independent feedback to the agency.

 Below our main spokesperson on this issue advocate Bronwyne Chapman.